Game Assets | Video Game Development | Autodesk

 Get work lessons and career advice from an artist making one of the most important game assets: animations.

-An example of a game asset is one of the Rings of Power in a Lord of the Rings video game – but it could also be the character who wears the ring, the texture layer on the ring that makes it shiny, the sound that plays when the ring goes on and the animation (US site) of a character putting on the ring.
+An example of a game asset is one of the Rings of Power in a Lord of the Rings video game—but it could also be the character who wears the ring, the texture layer on the ring that makes it shiny, the sound that plays when the ring goes on, and the animation of a character putting on the ring.

-Some of the software tools needed to create game assets include programs for making concept art and textures such as GIMP (2D) and Autodesk Mudbox (3D), 3D modelling programs such as Autodesk Maya and 3ds Max, character animation software like Autodesk MotionBuilder (US site) and game asset management/project management software.
+Some of the software tools needed to create game assets include programs for making concept art and textures such as GIMP (2D) and Autodesk Mudbox (3D); 3D modeling programs such as Autodesk Maya and 3ds Max; character animation software like Autodesk MotionBuilder; and game asset management/project management software.

-Once you have and know the basics of one or more software programs mentioned in the question above, game asset creation normally unfolds in the following steps: conceive, model, texture, rig, animate and optimise.
+Once you have and know the basics of one or more software programs mentioned in the question above, game asset creation normally unfolds in the following steps: conceive, model, texture, rig, animate, and optimize.

-After those steps, optimisation involves compressing the size of the game asset model and texture files so that they load and perform efficiently in a game engine.
+After those steps, optimization involves compressing the size of the game asset model and texture files so that they load and perform efficiently in a game engine.